muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 the operating system or command shell or users than for a MUON parser or generator, the latter just cares about the content of the file.

-# FEATURES
+# DATA TYPE POSSREPS

-These sections outline some key features of MUON, including some that are more unique to it and some reasons for why one might want to use it.

-## Data Type Possreps

 **Muldis Object Notation** is mainly characterized by a set of *data type possreps* or *possreps* (*possible representations*) that all *values* represented with MUON syntax are characterized by.
-Each MUON possrep corresponds 1:1 with a distinct grammar in this document.
+Each MUON possrep corresponds 1:1 with a distinct grammar in each MUON syntax.

 - Logical: Boolean
 - Numeric: Integer, Fraction